Cloud Integration – Access Policies: Defining Roles on Artifact Level

-SAP Cloud Platform Integration controls data access via roles and personas.
+SAP Cloud Integration controls data access via roles and personas.
 Roles grant people permissions to perform certain tasks on a tenant.
 Using Access Policies it is possible to additionally restrict tasks to only a subset of artifacts on a tenant.

 In this blog post I will explain how access policies work and provide links to additional information.